 It is an offence for any person in charge of a dog not to remove any faeces deposited by a dog in their charge.

-Anyone found guilty of an offence will be issued with a fixed penalty ticket (currently £75 fine).
+Anyone found guilty of an offence will be issued with a fixed penalty notice (currently £100 fine reduced to £75 if paid within 10 days).
 This gives an opportunity to discharge liability to prosecution.

 Should the fine not be paid, or offences be persistent we may prosecute with a maximum fine of £1000.

 Dog Fouling Bag Dispensers